apache/yunikorn-core/docs/user-guide.md

 ```

 ### Running a spark application
 Kubernetes support for Apache Spark is not part of all releases.
-You must have a current release of Apache Spark with Kubernetes support build in.
+You must have a current release of Apache Spark with Kubernetes support built in.

-The `examples/spark` directory contains pod template files for the Apache Spark driver and executor, they can be used if you want to run Spark on k8s using this scheduler.
+The `examples/spark` directory contains pod template files for the Apache Spark driver and executor, they can be used if you want to run Spark on K8s using this scheduler.

 * Get latest spark from github (only latest code supports to specify pod template), URL: https://github.com/apache/spark
 * Build spark with Kubernetes support: